ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 Crypto units that are assigned to an {{site.data.keyword.cloud_notm}} user start in a cleared state that is known as [imprint mode](#x9860399){: term}.
 To load the master key from the smart cards, complete the following steps with the Trusted Key Entry application:

-### Step 1: Generate the signature key and master key parts
+### Step 1: Generate the signature keys and master key parts
 {: #step1-generate-keys-management-utilities}

-1. To generate the signature key for the administrator,  select the **Smart card** tab, and click **Generate signature key**.
+1. To generate a signature key for an administrator, select the **Smart card** tab, and click **Generate signature key**.

   When prompted, insert an [EP11 smart card](/docs/hs-crypto?topic=hs-crypto-introduce-service#understand-smart-cards) in smart card reader 2, enter a name for the administrator, and enter the personal identification number (PIN) for the smart card on the smart card reader PIN pad.

   An administrator signature key is generated and stored on the smart card.
+Repeat this step to create multiple signature keys if needed.

   Each smart card can contain only one signature key.
 If you want to set up multiple administrators, repeat this step by using different EP11 smart cards.
   {: tip}

-2. To generate the master key parts for service instance initialization, on the **Smart card** tab, click **Generate key parts**.
+2. To generate the master key parts for service instance initialization, on the **Smart card** tab, click **Generate key part**.

   If prompted, insert an EP11 smart card in smart card reader 2 and enter the smart card PIN.
 Enter a description for the key part.